Severe Weather in Kentucky - December 13th, Hour 1

 The media mob, the big tech mob.

-Getting our citizens, our allies, green card holders, families out to a top priority until everybody that wants to leave is allowed to go.
+Remember, the Biden administration assured the American people, getting our citizens, our allies, green card holders, families out to a top priority until everybody that wants to leave is allowed to go.

-Well, we have an update, progress report, a little shocking from the Washington Post.
+Well, we have an update progress report, a little shocking from the Washington Post.

 Since the final military plane departed on August the 31st, Biden administration officials from the president on down have repeatedly pledged to continue helping all at-risk Afghans left behind.

-A report goes on, but the fairly indiscriminate fire hose of departures in August has now become a painfully slow drip of prioritized passengers.
+The report goes on, but the fairly indiscriminate fire hose of departures in August has now become a painfully slow drip of prioritized passengers.

-U.S. organized charter flights that began in late September have evacuated about 3,000 Afghans compared with the tens of thousands in August.
+U.S. organized charter flights that began in late September have evacuated only about 3,000 Afghans compared with the tens of thousands in August.

 The administration says the process is now limited by the realities on the ground.